 Bail hearings in Philadelphia are typically held over videoconference, meaning the college student will be in the station’s holding cell or at the local holding center for the hearing and will speak to the magistrate through a monitor.
-The state is not required to provide defendants with an attorney for this proceeding, making it even more imperative that you or a loved one contact a skilled criminal defense attorney like those at The Law Offices of Lloyd Long as soon after your arrest as possible.
+The state is not required to provide defendants with an attorney for this proceeding, making it even more imperative that you or a loved one contact a skilled Underage drinking attorney for Temple students like those at The Law Offices of Lloyd Long as soon after your arrest as possible.
 We can make the most persuasive arguments to get the student released on minimal to no bail.

 Types of Bail in Philadelphia